About Me

 Does that mean all of my materials are currently animal-free?
 Not entirely.
 I began building my studio before I was aware of these harmful practices - I mean, who could imagine we exploit animals for art!

-If your curious about animal free art materials for yourself or as a gift for a conscious creator, I recommend these articles as excellent resources:
+If you're curious about animal-free art materials for yourself or as a gift for a conscious creator, I recommend these articles as excellent resources:

 I'd love to stay in touch!